 Tung H. Jeong

-We are sad to announce that Dr. Tung H. Jeong passed away on May 4, 2015, at the age of 83.
+We are sad to announce that Dr. Tung H. Jeong (1931-2015) passed away on May 4, 2015.
 He will be sorely missed by those at Integraf and the entire international holography community.
-A memorial tribute to celebrate Dr. Jeong's life will be held on July 18, 2015, in Lake Forest, IL.
+A memorial tribute to celebrate Dr. Jeong's life was held on July 18, 2015, in Lake Forest, IL.
 Read more

 Dr. Tung H. Jeong (better known as "TJ") is a professor emeritus at Lake Forest College, Lake Forest, Illinois, and founder of Integraf.
 T.J. has led the field of holography as researcher, consultant, and, most significantly, educator since 1963.
 He started Integraf in 1973 with the vision to make holography known and accessible to everyone.